Smooth Collaboration

 Project management

 The project would have an IRR of 15%?
 One deadline after the other bursts?
-X and Y prefer
+Person X and person Y prefer to blame each other instead of looking for solutions.

-her / his company. « My beloved daughter / son, you can’t do it that way – we’ve always
+I don’t want to disappoint my mother / father, but strictly speaking, I don’t want to take over her / his company. « My beloved daughter / son, you can’t do it that way – we’ve always done it that way… »

 Employment relationship

-next to X and thinks to himself: “Just two more years and I can retire.”
+Ambitious and highly motivated, person X proposes several corporate changes.
+Person Y sits at the table next to person X and thinks to himself: “Just two more years and I can retire.”

 The nine escalation stages of a conflict according to Mr. Friedrich Glasl¹: